aidsalliance/cell-survivor/README.md

 + 0.1.4    some real graphics
 + 0.1.6    vein walls, frame icons, responsive layout
 + 0.1.7-1  basic condom-shield and pill graphics and functionality
++ 0.1.7-2  with HIV and start of popup-text steps